Email Print Share

 PRE-AWARD AND POST-AWARD COMPLIANCE ACTIVITIES

-Compliance reviews are NSF-initiated reviews of an awardee organizations' services or activities to determine whether the recipient or applicant complies with Title VI, Title IX, Section 504 and/or the Age Discrimination Act.
+Compliance reviews are NSF-initiated reviews of an awardee organization's services or activities to determine whether the awardee or award applicant complies with Title VI, Title IX, Section 504 and/or the Age Discrimination Act.
 Such reviews are conducted on a pre-award (prior to a final decision to award an NSF grant) or post-award (after an NSF grant has been awarded) basis.

-NSF conducts at least two onsite reviews annually.
+NSF conducts at least two on-site reviews annually.
 These reviews are typically conducted post-award and consist of a visit to the awardee's facilities to interview program participants and staff, review documentation, and/or inspect facilities.
-Prior to arriving onsite, NSF will request that the awardee provide documentation similar to a desk audit.
+Prior to arriving on-site, NSF requests data from the awardee such as their policies and procedures, demographic data, self-evaluation reports etc.

-A desk audit can be performed for both pre-award and post-award.
-The desk audit entails NSF requesting documentation from an awardee or award applicant that is used to determine compliance with civil rights regulations without visiting the awardee or applicant.
-Such documentation includes, but is not limited to, policies, procedures, demographic data, program participant data, etc.
+A desk audit can also be performed for both pre-award and post-award.
+For a desk audits, NSF requests documentation from an awardee or award applicant that is used to determine compliance with civil rights regulations without visiting the awardee or applicant.
+Documentation that is requested includes, but is not limited to, policies, procedures, demographic data, program participant data, etc.

 Compliance Review Process

-NSF will review the information gathered its desk audit and onsite reviews and determine whether or not the awardee or applicant is in compliance with Civil Rights Laws.
+NSF will review the information gathered from its desk audits and on-site reviews and determine whether the awardee or award applicant is in compliance with Civil Rights Laws.
 If the awardee is not in compliance, then NSF will recommend corrective action to bring the awardee into compliance.
-If the awardee refuses to take correction action, NSF may initiate proceedings to terminate all NSF funding to the recipient.
+If the awardee refuses to take correction action, NSF may initiate proceedings to terminate NSF funding to the awardee.

 For more information, please visit the Compliance Review Program web page.